-Critical path analysis is one of the most important concepts in project scheduling.
+Do you know how to calculate the critical path of a schedule?
+Critical Path Analysis is an important concept in project management.
 It demonstrates the duration and the finish date of the schedule.
-According to The Project Management Body of Knowledge (PMBOK Guide), The Critical Path is the sequence of scheduled activities that determines the duration of the project.
-In a wokschedule many activities are tied with logical relationship lines.
+According to The Project Management Body of Knowledge (PMBOK Guide), the Critical Path is the sequence of scheduled activities that determines the duration of the project.
+In a project schedule, many activities are tied with logical relationship lines.
 These connections create several paths and each path has a duration.
-But the critical path is the longest path of the network diagram.
-Oracle Primavera P6 Critical Path calculations are useful for determination of the shortest time possible to complete the project.
-In this article we will review the basics of critical path analysis and see how to display critical path of a schedule in Oracle Primavera P6.
+But the critical path represents the longest path of the project network diagram.
+Primavera P6 is a critical path analysis software which has advanced scheduling capabilities for determination of the shortest time possible to complete the project.
+In this article, we will review the basics of critical path analysis and see how to display the critical path of a schedule in Oracle Primavera P6.

-The Critical path analysis is widely used almost in all industries such as construction, defence, manufacturing, health, mining, software, IT, aerospace, product development, etc.
+The Critical path Analysis software tools are widely used almost in all industries such as construction, defense, manufacturing, health, mining, software, IT, aerospace, product development, etc.

 In project scheduling, critical path analysis creates a model to represent the project execution.
 Below are the basic steps of critical path analysis.

-- Listing All the Activities : Before to list the project activities and tasks, it is a good idea to analyze the Work Breakdown Structure and Project Scope (or Product Scope).
-The best way of determinig activities is to make a comprehensive analysis.
+- Listing All the Activities: Before to list the project activities and tasks, it is a good idea to analyze the Work Breakdown Structure and Project Scope or Product Scope.
+The best way of determining activities is to make a comprehensive analysis.

 - Defining Activity Relationships: Basically there are four types of activity relationships which are FS (Finish to Start), SS (Start to Start), FF (Finish to Finish) and SF (Start to Finish).
 It is better to determine predecessor and successor activities before to assign activity relationships.
 Lags can be used if needed to delay of the successor activity.

-- Estimating Activity Durations: Activity durations have an impact upon the project durations.
-So that it is critical to estimate the activity durations properly.
-Expert judment, analogus and parametric estimating are the techniques used to determine the activity durations.
+- Estimating Activity Durations: Activity durations have an impact on project durations.
+So that it is critical to estimate activity durations properly.
+Expert judgment, analogous and parametric estimating are the techniques used to determine the activity durations.

 Primavera P6 Critical Path Analysis

 The figure below shows a sample pipeline project.
 (Figure 1).
-Activies are detailed under Engineering, Procurement, Construction, Above Ground Installations and Commissioning Work Breakdown Structure levels.
-Mainline actvities including clearing and grading, stringing, bending, welding, trenching, backfilling etc. are listed.
-Above Ground Installations include civil, electrical and mechanical activities of the Block Valve Stations.
+Activities are detailed under Engineering, Procurement, Construction, Above Ground Installations and Commissioning Work Breakdown Structure levels.
+Mainline activities including clearing and grading, stringing, bending, welding, trenching, backfilling, etc. are listed.
+Above Ground, Installations include civil, electrical and mechanical activities of the Block Valve Stations.

 In this sample, all the relationships are assigned to the activities and the project is scheduled.